Ajmal Ameer

-Ajmal Ameer is an Indian actor known for his works predominantly in Malayalam and in a few Tamil films to his credits.
+Ajmal Ameer is an Indian actor known for his work in the Malayalam, Tamil and Telugu-language cinema.

 Early and personal life

 Ajmal studied medicine in Vinnytsia, Ukraine.
 He has two brothers, Askar and Abith.
-He is married to Renju and they have a son and daughter.
+He is married to Renju and they have a son and a daughter.

 Career

 Ajmal made his acting debut with a negative role in his friend's Tamil film, February 14 (2005).
-His lead debut film was the Malayalam film Pranayakalam, opposite Vimala Raman in Malayalam.
+His lead debut film was the Malayalam film Pranayakalam, opposite Vimala Raman.
 This was followed by the Tamil film Anjathe, directed by Myshkin, in which he played an angry young man.
 The film became a commercial success, with Ajmal receiving several awards for his performance.
 He next starred in the Malayalam film Madambi alongside Mohanlal.
 It remains his only hit in Malayalam aside from Loham and Two Countries.
 In 2009, he has gone on to do Tamils films like TN 07 AL 4777 and Thiru Thiru Thuru Thuru.
 He also acted in an international production in Malayalam De Nova, which went unnoticed.
 The anti-hero character, Vasanthan Perumal, he portrayed in the 2011 Tamil movie Ko earned him a lot of appreciation.
 Based on an online poll conducted by The Times of India, Ajmal won the Chennai Times Film Award for Best Actor in a Negative Role Male.
 In 2012, he made his debut in the Telugu film Rachcha.
 His willingness to experiment and go beyond the image of the virtuous hero have garnered him a rich spectrum of characters from Tamil and Telugu.
 In 2013, he played an independent cinematographer in the suspense thriller Bangles.
 He also did in Karuppampatti (2013) and Vetri Selvan (2014), which for lack of good publicity, bombed at the box office.

 He also acted in the Telugu film Prabhanjanam (2014) in which he played the Chief Minister of Andhra Pradesh.
 In 2015, He hasn't done any major roles in Malayalam and was seen in guest roles in Loham and Two Countries.
 In 2015, he acted in the Malayalam movie Ben.
 Since then he had not been active in Malayalam, until 2022 when he played a police officer in the movie Pathaam valavu.
 He then appeared in the Tamil movie, Iravukku Aayiram Kangal (2018).
 In 2019, his Tamil films are also Chithiram Pesuthadi 2 and Devi 2.
 In 2021, he was seen in Nayanthara's film titled Netrikann.
 He is also part of Malayalam movie Kshanam.
 In 2022, he has played in Malayalam crime thrillers movies such as Pathaam Valavu and Paappan.
 Ajmal delivers a flawless performance throughout in the Tamil investigative thriller Theerkadarishi (2023).
 He was also seen in Telegu thriller movie Mangalavaaram (2023).
 He was cast alongside the actor Vijay shines in their role in the Tamil action thriller The Greatest of All Time (2024).